Semrush helps you:

 Worlds Best Backlink Checker

-With that out of the way, let’s take a look at Majestic.com’s key features.
+With that out of the way, let’s take a look at Majestic’s key features.

 Site Explorer Summary